-More than 1,500 couples complete The Art and Science of Love workshop every year in Seattle, and many hundreds more complete the workshop around the world either in-person with Certified Gottman Therapists or at home with the DVD set.
+More than 1,500 couples complete The Art and Science of Love workshop every year.
 Here’s what some of them have said about the workshop.

 “I had put my marriage on cruise control.
 I had gotten lost and didn’t stop to ask for directions along the way.
 I thought I could work it out for myself.
 How different my married life would have been if I could have gone to a workshop like this 20 years ago!”